aravindprasads/Code-review-tool-for-.c-.h-/README.md

 -> Captures errors missed by Cppcheck and other similar tools

--> The errors captured here are mostly the ones missed by developers
+-> Errors captured here are mostly the ones missed by developers

+-> Developed with Python.

 Usage: